 The term “states” includes the 50 states, the District of Columbia, and Puerto Rico.
-The following state did not report data for the Combination 1 rate: CA. The following states did not report either the HPV or Combination 1 rate: AK, AR, CO, ID, ME, ND, and OH.
+The following state did not report data for the Combination 1 rate: CA. The following states did not report either the HPV or Combination 1 rate: AR, AZ, ID, IA, ME, and MT.

 The Child Core Set specifications include guidance for calculating this measure using the administrative method or the hybrid method.
 The hybrid method uses a combination of administrative and medical records data to identify services included in the numerator or to determine exclusions from the denominator based on diagnoses or other criteria.
 Unless otherwise specified, administrative data sources are the state’s Medicaid Management Information System (MMIS) and/or data submitted by managed care plans; medical record data sources are paper and/or electronic health records.
 States may also use immunization registry data to calculate this measure.

 Unless otherwise specified:

 - States used Child Core Set specifications, based on National Committee for Quality Assurance (NCQA) 2019 specifications.
 The following states used National Committee for Quality Assurance 2019 specifications: NJ and OR.

 - Denominators are assumed to be the measure-eligible population for states using the administrative method; states using the hybrid method often reported the sample size for the medical chart review rather than the measure-eligible population.
 Some states reported exclusions from the denominator, as noted in the state-specific comments.